Arrive in Porthleven, spend a few days car free – there is so much to experience right on your doorstep!

 Every year visitors and residents join together for the candlelight parade that weaves through the village.
 Get some candles and join in.
 The atmosphere is fabulous with the Porthleven Town Band leading the parade.

-Our local experts in Stand-Up-Paddleboarding are Vertical Blue, located next to the historic Lime Kiln.
+Our local experts in SUP are Vertical Blue, located next to the historic Lime Kiln.
 They will provide you with all the gear and tuition you need to get going.
 What better than to drift around the harbour on a calm day.
 They also provide kayaking adventures for those who are a bit braver and want to get out on the sea.

 Pick up a crabbing bucket and some line from the ‘beach shop’ on Harbourside and at high tide go crabbing.
 Who will catch the largest?!
 Keep your catch in the bucket in some water to examine and then gently send them back to their homes.